 The Stock Option Committee determines the timing of the grant of options and the number of options that it considers appropriate for each executive officer and other key employees of the Company.
-With the exception of significant promotions and significant new hires, the Stock Option Committee generally grants stock options under the Company's planonce each year following the availability to the Stock Option Committee of the financial results of operations of the Company for the prior fiscal year, the business plans of the Company for the current fiscal year and therecommendations of the Chief Executive Officer of the Company.
-The Stock Option Committee provides annual stock option grants based generally on the individual's position in the Company, the individual's salary level, the amounts of grants in the past and the total amount expected to be expensed by the Company in thefiscal year for stock option grants and, for named executive officers other than the Chief Executive Officer, theChief Executive Officer's subjective view of the individual's overall performance, the other factors describedelsewhere in this "Compensation Discussion and Analysis" and his recommendations to the Committee, which the Committee then reviews with the Chief Executive Officer.
-In granting stock options, the Stock Option Committee has the sole authority to grant stock options and has not delegated any authority to grant stock options.
+With the exception of significant promotions and significant new hires, the Stock Option Committee generally grants stock options under the Company's plan once each year following the availability to the Stock Option Committee of the financial results of operations of the Company for the prior fiscal year, the business plans of the Company for the current fiscal year and the recommendations of the Chief Executive Officer of the Company.
+The Stock Option Committee provides annual stock option grants based generally on the individual's position in the Company, the individual's salary level, the amounts of grants in the past and the total amount expected to be expensed by the Company in the fiscal year for stock option grants and, for named executive officers other than the Chief Executive Officer, the Chief Executive Officer's subjective view of the individual's overall performance, the other factors described elsewhere in this "Compensation non-public information for the purpose of affecting the value of executive compensation.
+In addition, the Company does not have a program, plan or practice of granting stock options and setting the exercise price or prices of such options based on the fair market value of the Company's Common Stock on a date other than the grant date.
+Pursuant to the terms of the Company's 2002 Stock Option Plan, which was approved by the shareholders of the Company at the Annual Meeting of Shareholders held on July 17, 2002 and which terminated as to the granting of new awards on May 21, 2018, and the 2018 Stock Option Plan, which was approved by the shareholders of the Company at the Annual Meeting of Shareholders held on July 24, 2018 and amended by the shareholders of the Company at the Annual Meeting of Shareholders held on July 18, 2024, the purchase price of the Common Stock under each stock option granted by the Company is no less than the fair market value of the Common Stock at the time of grant, which, pursuant to the terms of such Plans, is the reported closing price of the Common Stock on the New York Stock Exchange on the date preceding the date the option is granted.

+Discussion and Analysis" and his recommendations to the Committee, which the Committee then reviews with the Chief Executive Officer.
+In granting stock options, the Stock Option Committee generally does not consider the equity ownership levels of the recipients.
+The Stock Option Committee has the sole authority to grant stock options and has not delegated any authority to grant stock options.

 The Company has not had, and does not have, a program, plan or practice to select the dates of grants of stock options to executive officers or to any employee or director of the Company in coordination with the release of material non-public information.
-The Company does not plan to time, and it has not previously timed, its release of material non-public information for the purpose of affecting the value of executive compensation.
-In addition, the Company does not have a program, plan or practice of granting stock options and setting the exercise price or prices of such options based on the fair market value of the Company's Common Stock on a date other than the grant date.
-Pursuant to the terms of the Company's 2002 Stock Option
+The Company does not plan to time, and it has not previously timed, its release of material